stefanopagliari/bibnotes/README.md

 - *(Optional)* select "Keep updated" to automatically update the exported library once an entry is added/deleted/amended
 - save the BetterBibTex JSON file in a folder **within** your Obsidian Vault
 - in the plugin settings within Obsidian add the relative path within your vault of the library to be imported, as well as the relative path within your vault of the folder where you would like the literature notes to be stored.

+## Commands
+The plugin introduces two commands into Obsidian:
+- **Create/Update Literature Note**: when you select this command you will be prompted to chose one of references from the library you have imported.
+If the reference has not been imported yet in the specified folder, a new note will be generated.
+If a note already exists, its content will be updated without over-writing the existing annotation (e.g. comments added manually from within Obsidian and block-references will not be over-written).
+The first option ("Entire Library") can be selected to create/update all the notes from the imported library.
+- **Update Library**: when you select this command, the plugin will generate/update all the notes that have been modified from Zotero since the last time the same command was selected.
+If this is the first time that you select this command, then the plugin will create/update literature notes for all the entries in the imported bibliography.

 ## Create Literature Notes
 By default the plugin will export both the metadata and the notes stored in Zotero for the selected reference.
 Both can be deselected in the plugin settings.
 The main configurations related to the format of the notes are the following: